yasphilodox/Satellite-Image-Processing-/README.md

 ## Overview

-This project involves processing and analyzing satellite images to extract useful information.
-The main objective is to utilize various techniques for image analysis and manipulation, particularly focusing on RGB and BMP formats.
+This project involves processing and analyzing satellite images to extract useful information. ( zne urbaine , zone foreste , zone maritime ...Etc) The main objective is to utilize various techniques for image analysis and manipulation, particularly focusing on RGB and BMP formats.

 ## Directory Structure